Spain's Dual-Regulator Crypto Framework — MiCA Transition

 Spain has one of Europe's largest crypto user bases — approximately 5 million users — and an active regulatory dialogue between industry and the CNMV.
 The CNMV has been actively engaged with crypto regulation since 2021, issuing guidelines on advertising, investor protection, and classification of crypto assets.

 Spanish is the world's second most spoken language and the dominant language across Latin America.
-A Spanish MiCA CASP license, combined with the cultural and linguistic connection, positions Spanish-licensed entities advantageously when approaching regulatory discussions in LatAm markets — even though the MiCA license itself only covers the EU.
+A Spanish MiCA CASP licence, combined with the cultural and linguistic connection, positions Spanish-licensed entities advantageously when approaching regulatory discussions in LatAm markets — even though the MiCA licence itself only covers the EU.

-Dual registration note: Under the Spanish framework, CNMV CASP authorization and Banco de España VASP registry registration are separate — all crypto companies operating in Spain need both.
-The Banco de España registration is primarily for AML/CFT oversight, while the CNMV authorization covers investment and market activities.
+Dual registration note: Under the Spanish framework, CNMV CASP authorisation and Banco de España VASP registry registration are separate — all crypto companies operating in Spain need both.
+The Banco de España registration is primarily for AML/CFT oversight, while the CNMV authorisation covers investment and market activities.
 Both must be maintained in good standing.

 Spain Crypto — Three Regulatory Tracks

-Spanish crypto operators must navigate three regulatory requirements: CNMV CASP authorization (MiCA), Banco de España VASP registry, and CNMV advertising registration.
+Spanish crypto operators must work through three regulatory requirements: CNMV CASP authorisation (MiCA), Banco de España VASP registry, and CNMV advertising registration.
 Each has separate requirements and timelines.

 | Track | Regulator | Scope |